pa2eon/Rnode/documentation/howto_change_firmware.md

     $ make firmware-espressif-esp32-s3-n16r8

-Note: If you get the message that the *.ino file is not found .. change the file name with lower letters.
+Note: If you get the message that the *.ino file is not found .. change the file name with lower letters. <br>
+If the compiling of the firmware is correct ( you see a nice list of the versions ) then connect the correct hardware and give the command;

+    $ make upload-espressif-esp32-s3-n16r8